 -Best time to contact you

 A Southwest Behavior Health Services Scheduler will be in contact with you within 1 business day to schedule the next available appointment with the on-site Counselor.
+Appointments will be seen in MC 260 on the second floor of the Medical Center building.

 NOTE: If you are in crisis after hours, please do not wait for an appointment.
 Call 911 for immediate assistance.